bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Yeah.
 Yeah, exactly.
 Exactly.
-And so that's I guess my point is like I want to return to an era where like we can look at small soft forks Because Segwit and Taproot were complete reimaginings almost of like various aspects of Bitcoin.
+I guess my point is like I want to return to an era where like we can look at small soft forks Because Segwit and Taproot were complete reimaginings almost of like various aspects of Bitcoin.
 And there were massive, massive like engine overhauls.
 And this is a change that's a lot like check sequence verify or check time lock verify or check lock time verify, like really well contained, pretty modest, simple changes.
 And so both CTV and OpVault are a very manageable, kind of small set.